X

 |---|---|---|

-| Nausea | Very common (>10%) | Usually in weeks 1–2, then improves |
+| Nausea | Very common (>10%) | Usually in week 1–2, then improves |

-| Dry mouth | Common | Drink plenty of water; sugar-free sweets |
+| Dry mouth | Common | Drink plenty of water, sugar-free sweets |

 | Sweating | Common | Especially at night – often persistent |

-| Sleep disturbances / fatigue | Common | Adjust intake time (morning vs. evening) |
+| Sleep disturbances / fatigue | Common | Adjust the intake time (morning vs. evening) |

-| Sexual dysfunction | Very common (40–70%) | Reduced libido, difficulty with orgasm, erectile dysfunction.
-Raise with doctor! |
+| Sexual dysfunction | Very common (40–70%) | Loss of libido, orgasm problems, erection problems.
+Talk to your doctor! |

-| Weight gain | Common | Average 2–5 kg over 6–12 months |
+| Weight gain | Common | On average 2–5 kg in 6–12 months |

-| QT prolongation | Dose-dependent | ECG monitoring, especially above 20 mg |
+| QT prolongation | Dose-dependent | Check ECG, especially above 20 mg |

-| Increased bleeding risk | Class effect | Serotonin in platelets reduced by up to 80% |
+| Increased bleeding risk | Class effect | Serotonin in platelets reduced by 80% |

-| Brain zaps (on discontinuation) | Common | Brief electrical shock sensations — typical discontinuation symptom |
+| Brain zaps (when stopping) | Common | Electric shock-like sensations – a typical withdrawal symptom |

-| Discontinuation symptom | Description | Duration |
+| Withdrawal symptom | Description | Duration |

 |---|---|---|

-| Brain zaps | Brief electrical shock sensations in the head, often triggered by eye movement | Days to weeks |
+| Brain zaps | Electric shock-like sensations in the head, often on eye movement | Days to weeks |

-| Dizziness | Sometimes severe enough to make getting up difficult | Days to weeks |
+| Dizziness | Sometimes so strong that standing up is difficult | Days to weeks |

-| Irritability / mood swings | Often confused with a relapse of depression! | Days to months |
+| Irritability / mood swings | Often confused with a relapse of the depression! | Days to months |

 | Flu-like symptoms | Aching limbs, sweating, chills | Days |